KarimHassanieh/Udacity-RoboND-Project2-Pick-Place/Readme.md

 In order to calculate thetas :
 - For Theta 1 :
 Wrist position is projected on x-y axis similair to the image below .
 Theta 1 is then calculated using atan2(Wc projection on y axis, Wc projection on x axis )

 ![alt text][image4]

+Moving on we have to realize there are several possible configurations and acceptable mathematical & trigometric solutions  as presented below based on the values chosen.
+For our purpose position -A (Front and above position ) is the most acceptable solution for our given workspace.

 ![alt text][image5]

+- For Theta 3 :
+Wrist position is projected on x-y axis similair to the image below .
+Theta 1 is then calculated using atan2(Wc projection on y axis, Wc projection on x axis )

 ![alt text][image6]